Mike Young (economist): Honours

 Young received a Centenary Medal for "outstanding service through environmental economics" in 2001.
 In 2005, The Canberra Times recognised Young as "Green Australian of the Year."
 In 2008, Young was awarded South Australian of the Year in the Environment category.
 He was elected fellow of the Academy of Social Sciences in Australia in 1998 and is a Distinguished Fellow of the Australian Agricultural and Resource Economics Society.
+He was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of his "distinguished service to conservation and the environment, to water resource management, and to tertiary education".